Crisis relief grants

 - 2 referees – we may contact your referees to verify that you have worked professionally in music.
 We will not disclose any details of your application to your referees

-MusicKeeper/CrewKeeper grant funds must be used to pay your rent/mortgage, food, utilities, media equipment or other personal necessities.
+MusicKeeper/CrewKeeper grant funds must be used to pay your rent/mortgage, food, utilities, medical expenses or other personal necessities.
 Failure to do so could result in your grant being deemed assessable income.

 Yes, we are currently inviting reapplications for COVID grants after 6 months and non-COVID grants after 12 months.
 However, bear in mind that because our resources are limited, we prioritise new applications.